MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-edit-profile-prepare-app.md

 ## Prerequisites

 - Complete the steps in [Tutorial: Set up your external tenant to sign in users in a Node.js web app](tutorial-web-app-node-sign-in-prepare-tenant.md) tutorial series.
 The tutorial shows you how to register an app in your external tenant, and build a web app that signs in users.
 We refer to this web application as the client web app
 - Complete the steps in [Sign in users and edit profile in a sample Node.js web app](sample-web-app-node-sign-in-edit-profile.md).
-This article shows you how to set-up your external tenant for profile editing.
+This article shows you how to set up your external tenant for profile editing.

 ## Update the client web app